ryanknu/hyper-quickstart/README.md

 3. Create the file `.env` and place the following content keys in it: `PORT`, `AUTH0_DOMAIN`.
 4. Edit `cors.rs` to add any additional hosts your app will run on.
 I usually return your production host for the default result.
 5. Run `cargo run`
 6. The server should start.
-A request like the following will return the current user's ID:
 7. Start building functions!
 You can build complex routing and "middleware" in the `route` function in `main.rs`.

 # Built-in functions: